dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         ,   CAST(1 AS BIT) AS Active
     END

-We need a class that represents the parameters.
-The default parameter data type is a string / varchar combination.
-So for our procedure which uses an integer, we need to explicitly state the parameter type is an integer **SqlDBType** and we can do this using the **ParameterDbType** attribute.
+So below we have a class which represents all of our parameters, albeit with only a single property for the single parameter. again as the parameter is not the default string type we need to explicitly state what *DataType* it is by decorating the property with a *ParameterDbType* attribute.

     internal class NormalStoredProcedureParameters
     {